jmaalouf23/gnn/README.md

 The user can also specify a directory with `split_path` where numpy arrays containing the split indices can be found.
 Each split should be named `split_i.npy` where i is the index of the split starting at 0.
 Each `split_i.npy` should contain 3 numpy arrays, the train indices, validation indices, and the test indices.
 The indices correspond to the indices in the data.csv file.
 The `split_path` should include `split_` in the name.

+### Multi GPU Training

+MultiGPU training is built in and run with PyTorch's DistributedDataParallel module.
+Code automatically detects number of nodes and GPUs allocated to the job and splits up training accordingly.
+This can usually be specified by the appropriate `#SBATCH` command if running on a server with slurm.

+### Hyperparameter Tuning

+Hyperparameters can be tuned by running `python hyperopt.py' which uses optuna to implement a Bayesian Hyperparameter optimization algorithm.